This page is based mainly on information from Jiang Fung Wong and Alexey Lobashev.

 - Red soldier (兵) = 1

-Beginning with him/herself as '1', the player counts the players clockwise around the table, and the player corresponding to the total value will be the starting player.
-For example in the illustration the total value of Horse + Elephant is 10, so in a 4-player game the starting player will be the player to the left of the one who turned up the pieces.
+Beginning with the player to his/her left as '1', the player counts the players clockwise around the table, and the player corresponding to the total value will be the starting player.
+For example in the illustration the total value of Horse + Elephant is 10, so in a 4-player game the starting player will be the player opposite the one who turned up the pieces.

 The starting player takes the two face up pieces, and the next player to the left takes one of the stacks next to the stack that was exposed.
 The next player in clockwise order takes the stack next to that one, and so on.
 The players take turns in clockwise order, continuing around the circle of stacks in the direction chosen by the second player, until each player has 4 stacks (8 pieces) in a 4-player game or 5 stacks (10 pieces) in a 3-player game.
 In a 3-player game the last stack of two pieces is set aside unseen and not used in the play.